rpushkar9/erw-city-viability/erw-sitesvc/README.md

 **Built with ❤️ for the Enhanced Rock Weathering industry and climate tech community**

-*Version 2.0 - Industry-grade ERW site assessment with comprehensive web interface*
+*Version 3.0 - Advanced ERW city viability analysis with 20-parameter assessment and 2025 industry research*